JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 Make no mistake, this wasn’t a romantic invitation by a long shot.
 I just needed a change of pace and needed to see what was happening on the 2nd floor of this house.

 ***

+The second floor was pretty chill.
+Kind of like the scene on the first floor but with more seating and better lighting.

+That said, while there was a huge room with a lot of open space, there wasn’t a lot of room to sit.
+So Rob and I sat out in a hallway near the bathroom.

+He was a quiet drunk for the most part, but did blurt out “She’s got a nice tushy!” when some woman with a nice ass walked by us to wait in line to get to the bathroom.
+“Yup!”
+I said in agreement.

+After a while, I felt the need to not be near Rob, so I stodd up and headed to the main room on the 2nd floor.

+As I walked in I spotted Todd again

 ***